tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 - If it had rained last week, the plants would not have died.
 - If I **had finished** college, I would have become a doctor.
+- It wasn’t me — I wouldn’t have done this.

 ## Conjunctions